 Finding an apartment online

 The easiest way to get an apartment is via social contacts, but if this is not an option, searching online is your next best option.
 A couple of websites allow you to search for an apartment with more detail (size, rent, district etc.) than other websites.
 Kamernet.nl is for example one of those websites.
 Their main advantage over other websites is that they offer the website in English (right top corner), which makes it easier to understand and to navigate through the website.
 A similar website is kamertje.nl.
 This website offers mostly student accommodations and is well known among Dutch students.
+Moreover, Housing Anywhere is an interesting website if you are interested in renting a room from locals in Amsterdam.
 Tip: if you land on a Dutch website that offers rooms and does not offer the option to switch to English, make a right mouse-click anywhere on the page.
 A small dropdown menu will appear and then it will say; “translate this page to English” (or any other language).
 This will make it better understandable and easier for you to make the right decision!
 When you have found the right apartment you can apply online.
 If you are lucky, you will be invited at a viewing appointment.

 There are a couple of tips we can give you in order to make your apartment hunt more successful.